List Information

 To utilize these lists, please see the Usage page

 Our lists only have the top level domain information.
-We strip all hostparts from URIs before addition, with the exception of a few domain names which tend to be heavily abused (see http://rss.uribl.com/hosters/).
+We strip all hostparts from URIs before addition, with the exception of a few domain names which tend to be heavily abused (see https://rss.uribl.com/hosters/).
 In those cases, we do list the subdomain prior to the abused domain name.
 So when you query our lists, make sure you have done proper scrubbing of the URI before submitting the query, or you may not get the results you expect.

 We do list IP addresses!
 Not where the mail was sent from, but where the URI in the body is trying to take you.
 To query a IP address on our list, we use the reversed ipv4 dotted decimal address.
 For example, 1.2.3.4 should be queried as 4.3.2.1.multi.uribl.com.